-Florida Atlantic University uses initiative analytics capabilities to measure the impact of engagement in campus life activities on student persistence.
+A public university in Florida uses initiative analytics capabilities to measure the impact of engagement in campus life activities on student persistence.
 Through their analysis, they learned that student engagement of any kind significantly impacts overall persistence but has the most significant impact on students who are least likely to persist.
 Some forms of engagement, such as health-related workshops and Campus Recreation involvement, resulted in a 7–8% lift in persistence among the bottom quartile students.

-These insights enabled the FAU student success team to proactively connect students to relevant involvement opportunities.
-This strategy and other data-informed practices contributed to FAU more than doubling its four-year graduation rate, with the most significant gains recorded among black, Latino, and Pell-eligible students.
+These insights enabled the student success team to connect students to relevant involvement opportunities proactively.
+This strategy and other data-informed practices contributed to more than doubling its four-year graduation rate, with the most significant gains recorded among black, Latino, and Pell-eligible students.

 Knowing the impact of student success initiatives on specific student groups reveals new opportunities to help students and renews institutional support for existing programs already working to support student success.
 Evaluating practices based on their impact on specific student groups leads to more precision in an institution’s efforts to help all students on their path to success.